sutta » an » an6 » Aṅguttara Nikāya 6.60

 Idha panāvuso, ekacco puggalo vivicceva kāmehi …pe… paṭhamaṁ jhānaṁ upasampajja viharati.

-Take the case of a person who, quite secluded from sensual pleasures … enters and remains in the first absorption.
+And take a person who, quite secluded from sensual pleasures … enters and remains in the first absorption.

 So ‘lābhimhi paṭhamassa jhānassā’ti saṁsaṭṭho viharati bhikkhūhi …pe…